What's the latest on European travel restrictions?

 Belgium

-- Authorities in Belgium have recently extended coronavirus restrictions to slow the spread of the virus, with only essential shops open and curfews in place across major towns and cities.
+- Authorities in Belgium have recently extended coronavirus restrictions to slow the spread of the virus.
+Only essential shops are open and curfews are in place across major towns and cities.

-- Over the festive period, this included the closure of Christmas markets.

 - Belgium has adopted the traffic light system to determine travel restrictions, which is based on the COVID-19 threat level of the country you're travelling from.